ARCHIVE

 SOFTEN FORMS OF AFRICAN ART

-Nominal Support: The Embassy of Federal Republic of Nigeria, Hokuto City, Hokuto City Board of Education, YBS Yamanashi Broadcast, NHK Koufu, Yamanashi Nichinichi Shinbun, The Asahi Shinbun Kofu General Branch, The Mainichi Daily News Kofu Branch, The daily Yomiuri Kofu Branch, Yamanashi Shinpou, Yatsugatake Journal, and FM Yatsugatake.
+Nominal Support: Embassy of the Republic of Cote d'Ivoire, Embassy of the Federal Republic of Nigeria, Embassy of the Republic of Cameroon, Embassy of the Democratic Republic of the Congo, Royal Bhutanese Embassy, Hokuto City, Hokuto City Board of Education, YBS Yamanashi Broadcast, NHK Koufu, Yamanashi Nichinichi Shinbun, The Asahi Shinbun Yamanashi-prefecture, The Mainichi Daily News Yamanashi prefecture, The daily Yomiuri Yamanashi prefecture, Yatsugatake Journal, and FM Yatsugatake.

-(The second half of the exhibition begins on May 2, 2013)
+(the second half of the exhibition begins on August 1, 2014)

 SOFTEN FORMS OF AFRICAN ART